Recognized organizations for foreign youth – IEC [R205(b) - C21] – Reciprocity – International Mobility Program

 SWAP Working Holidays

-SWAP Working Holidays facilitates working holidays, young professional work and travel opportunities for Canadians and foreign nationals.
+SWAP Working Holidays facilitates working holidays, and young professional work and travel opportunities for Canadians and foreign nationals.

 Country or territory | Age | Type of work permit | Maximum validity period |